-Standard of Your Own Car
+Requirements for Your Own Car

 If your car is not in good enough shape, the DMV examiner will postpone the driving test.
 All states have a set of standards that the car must abide by to be satisfactory.
 Don’t make the mistake of showing up in a car that does not live up to the standards set by your state as you won’t be allowed to take the road test.

-The instructor will check the following:
+The examiner will check the following: